 Whale watching season is upon us once again!
 There’s something awe-inspiring about watching those huge creatures migrating over our beautiful oceans—and we want to help you witness the glorious sight for yourself.
-Here are the best places to catch a glimpse of the ocean giants (which are mammals, not fish)!
+Southern Right whales return to SA’s shoreline from June until September, so here are the best places to catch a glimpse of the ocean giants (which are mammals, not fish)!

-Only an hour drive from Adelaide, Victor Harbour is one of the most convenient and lovely places to see the whales.
+Only an hour drive from Adelaide, Victor Harbor is one of the most convenient and lovely places to see the whales.

 Make your first stop at the South Australian Whale Centre to learn more about the whales themselves and get some whale watching tips to make the most of your trip.
 Then head on down to The Bluff or Encounter Bay to see the whales, along with seals, sea lions and dolphins!
 You can also try watching from Port Elliot and Middleton.